damnit/pymite/README.md

 # pymite
-Python Wrapper for the Mite API.
-PyMite also offers a self-explanatory command-line interface called pymite.
+Python wrapper for the [Mite](https://mite.yo.lk) API.
+It works with Python 3.3 and 3.4.

-## Install
+## installation

-    pip install -r requirements.txt
+    python setup.py install

-## Command Line Tool
+## roadmap

-Pymite uses bash completion to faciliate the usage,therefore a `pymite-complete.sh` was created.

-Please extend your .bashrc by adding this line:
-	. /path/to/pymite-complete.sh
+- release
+- publish on pypi

-## pytest ##
+## tests ##
-pytest for whatever's sake does not work by just typing

-    py.test -vs

-you first have to cd into the test directory.
+    python setup.py test

 ## backporting ##
 Due to bug [1673007](https://bugs.python.org/issue1673007) in python < 3.3 we do